 Title I is a section of the Elementary and Secondary Education Act (ESEA) that provides federal funds to local school districts and schools with high numbers or high percentages of children from low-income families.
 Title I is meant to ensure that all children receive a high-quality education and reach proficiency on State academic achievement standards assessments.
 Federal funds are split up based on Census poverty estimates and the cost of education in each state.
 To be eligible, districts must have a poverty level of at least 35 percent or be at or above the statewide average district poverty level.
 In addition to funds to support basic school services, there are several targeted categories of Title I funding, including for students in foster care, the education of migratory children, and prevention and intervention programs for children and youth.

-Oklahoma received $199.7 million in Title I funding in FY 2020.
-Oklahoma City Public Schools received the largest Title I allocation, $33.8 million, followed by Tulsa Public Schools at $22.6 million.
+Oklahoma was set to receive $224.7 million in Title I funding for Federal Fiscal Year 2023, a $12.7 million increase from the previous year.
+In terms of the district allocation of Title I funds, in FFY 2020, the last year for which data was readily available, Oklahoma City Public Schools received the largest Title I allocation, $33.8 million, followed by Tulsa Public Schools at $22.6 million.
 One school district – Moffett Public School – received no Title I funds.
-In FY 2021, Oklahoma received $201.5 million in Title I funds but no district breakdown was available.